digbmc/dsgf-2024/logs/illizt.md

     - I experimented with the 3D modelling machine at the Maker Space and developed a model of a wooden pig.
     - I 3D printed it
     - I started going over the material of photogrammetry frorm Matt Jameson's class on ceramics: made notes, reviewed the process

+### 2024.12.05
+- What I've accomplished since our last meeting:

+    - I finally did the photo shoot of one mirror at the Special Collections and used the 3D scanner to "develop" the 3D model.
+However, I encountered many setbacks.
+    - I still have to process the images and asses the problems I am having with the 3D scanner.